bri111/bri111.github.io-ICSpark-Mentor-Project-/README.md

 | align-items | Specifies the alignment for items inside a flexible container |

 # Your Challenge
 Part I
-To Complete Part I, complete these requirements:
+<br>To Complete Part I, complete these requirements:
 1. Set up project
 2. Create HTML File, CSS File (If not already created)

-Part II
+<br>Part II
 1.

 # Citation